 As we have mentioned before, the extremal families are very different in nature for small and large m.
-Our results give information about c(n,m) when either $m \le n^d 2^{n/2}$ or $m \ge 2^{0.92n}$.
+Our results give information about c(n,m) when either $m \leq n^d 2^{n/2}$ or $m \geq 2^{0.92n}$.
 It would be of great interest to determine what happens in between, and to examine how the extremal families transition from tower-of-cubes-type of constructions to those consisting of sets of size far from n/2.

-Acknowledgement: Part of this work was carried out while Benny Sudakov was visiting Tel Aviv University, Israel.
-He would like to thank the School of Mathematical Sciences of Tel Aviv University for their hospitality and for creating a stimulating research environment.
+Acknowledgements We would like to thank the anonymous referees for their helpful suggestions that improved the presentation of this paper.
+Part of this work was carried out while Benny Sudakov was visiting Tel Aviv University, Israel, and he would like to thank the School of Mathematical Sciences of Tel Aviv University for their hospitality and for creating a stimulating research environment.